From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 Why this matters for COMPANY NAME

 ZK proofs are becoming infrastructure across blockchain, identity verification, and privacy-preserving computation.
-ZK proof engineers are in high demand and short supply.
-Without internal ZK expertise, we’d either need to hire externally, which means months of recruiting and higher compensation, or pass on projects that require it.
-Training an existing Rust developer is faster and a fraction of the cost.
+Without internal ZK expertise, we’d either need to hire a niche contractor, train someone later under delivery pressure, or pass on projects that require it.
+Training an existing Rust developer now is the lower-friction path.

-Since I already write Rust, this course builds directly on my existing skills without needing a new language.
-After the course, I’ll be able to:
+Since I already write Rust, this program builds directly on my existing skills without needing a new language.
+After the program, I’ll be able to:

 • Write and debug halo2 circuits